Luke 9:51-62

 and through the power of the Holy Spirit,

-our sins are forgiven.
+your sins are forgiven.

-Clothed with Christ, we are a new creation.
+Clothed with Christ, you are a new creation.

 Amen.